striezel/corona/readme.md

 ## Using the application

-Currently, the application supports three modes of operation:
+Currently, the application supports five modes of operation:

 * `html`: creating HTML files that contain graphs showing the Coronavirus (SARS-CoV-2, COVID-19) case numbers for various countries